18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 Note: If a Quoter submits a link to a private Git repository, TTS will provide the Offeror with one or more GitHub user identities by email, and the Offeror will be expected to promptly provide the identified user(s) with access to the private GitHub repository.
-The source code must have been developed by either the Offeror itself, a teaming partner that is proposed in response to this RFQ; or an employee or teaming partner of the quoter that is being proposed as Key Personnel for this BPA.

 “Relevant Project” means providing software development services similar to those described in the Performance Work Statement (PWS) and